Stupas in Sri Lanka

 Ruwanwelisaya, a cetiya in the sacred city of Anuradhapura, Sri Lanka.

-Stupas, also called dagebas and cetiyas, are considered an outstanding type of architectural creation of ancient Sri Lanka.
+Stupas, also called dagebas (also spelt dagobas) and cetiyas, are considered an outstanding type of architectural creation of ancient Sri Lanka.
 Under the influence of Buddhism, there were several changes in the field of architecture in Sri Lanka.
 The stupa commands a prominent place among these changes.
 The Stupa is also known by synonymous names such as Chaithya, Dagaba, Thupa, Seya and Vehera.
 Stupas designed and constructed in Sri Lanka are the largest brick structures known to the pre-modern world.

 After Rev. Mahinda thero introduced Buddhism during the reign of King Devanampiya Tissa of Anuradhapura (307267 BCE), in the Sri Lanka's ancient sacred capital of Anuradhapura, the king built the Anuradhapura Maha Viharaya, a mahavihara, after dedicating the Nandana and Mahamega royal pleasure gardens to the Maha Sangha.
 The earliest monument found in Sri Lanka is the Stupa, which is described as a hemispherical dome surmounted with a spire (kota).

 Mahiyangana Raja Maha Vihara in Mahiyangana, Uva Province is regarded as the first stupa of ancient Sri Lanka The first historical stupa constructed after the arrival of Mahinda in Sri Lanka is Thuparamaya, which was built during the reign of King Devanampiya Tissa.
 Afterwards many stupas were built, some colossal stupas, biggest of which is Jetavanaramaya.